jlangr/ccode2/classes.md

 }
 ```

 The best part?
-At this point, the Holding method can simplify to a single line of code that delegates to MaterialType:
+At this point, the Holding method can simplify to a few lines of code to a single line of code that delegates to MaterialType:

 ```
 public int calculateLateFine() {